Profile: Aleppo, Syria's second city

 In September 2012, a blaze swept through the ancient souk after clashes in the vicinity, while in April 2013 the Great Mosque's 11th Century minaret was reduced to rubble.

 Within months the battle for Aleppo became a war of attrition.
-Today, most of the territory is disputed and the frontlines are shifting constantly.
+Most of the territory is disputed and the frontlines are shifting constantly.

 The rebels have been unable to acquire the heavy weapons they need to defeat the better-equipped government's forces, while the military had its supply lines disrupted and had to focus resources on Damascus, where a rebel offensive also began in July 2012.

-Since the end of 2013, government forces have waged a deadly aerial campaign in the city using barrel bombs, allowing them to make several gains.
+Since the end of 2013, government forces have waged a deadly aerial campaign in Aleppo using barrel bombs, allowing them to make several gains.

-Meanwhile, rebel forces in the northern city have been dogged by infighting between the Islamic State of Iraq and the Levant (ISIS) and other Islamist militant groups.
+Rebel forces in the northern city have been dogged by infighting between the so-called Islamic State (IS) and other jihadist groups.